nvb-uy/BossUltimatum/README.md

 ## Steps to configure:
 1. Replace values accordingly in gradle.properties
-2. Run the "renameExampleMod" task
+2. Run the "renamebossultimatum" task
 3. Replace project name in settings.gradle.kts

 You can change the license of the mod as you'd like, it is defined in LICENSE.md.